Houston Breathalyzer Tests Attorney

 - The number of times the calibration solution has been changed must be counted.

 Any of these details may show the inaccuracy of Intoxilyzer 5000 results, and Mr. Breston may be able to suppress this false evidence and get the charges against you dropped.
+If you were charged with possession of drugs in Houston, then you may need to contact the drug crime lawyers at The Law Office of David A. Breston for more information about facing your case.

 Often the results of a blood alcohol content reading become the cornerstone of the prosecution’s case against the alleged drunk driver.
 This is an important fact that cannot be overlooked when one is stopped and then arrested for suspicion of driving while intoxicated.
 Due to the fact that the machine and potential results are riddled with problems it is most likely a better choice to refuse law enforcement’s request for a breathalyzer test and request to speak with an attorney instead.